elastic/rally/docs/architecture/actor_system.md

 You'll notice that `DriverActor` and `Driver` are tightly coupled.
 While `Driver` contains most of the logic, it is not an actor, so it relies on `DriverActor` to send and receive messages.
-This was done for two reasons:

- * `Driver` can be unit-tested without bringing the actor system
+This was done mainly to enable `Driver` unit testing without bringing the actor system up.
- * An earlier attempt at removing the actor system failed.

 ### PrepareBenchmark